pplmx/aurora/README.md

 # aurora

-Aurora, a digital voting system on blockchain
+Aurora, a digital voting system on blockchain, more secure, transparent, immutable, and reliable.